mongodb-js/connect-backbone-to-react/README.md

 This library's focus is on sharing Backbone.Models with React Components.
 It is not concerned with how to render React Components within Backbone.Views.
 [The React docs provide a possible implementation for this interopt.](https://reactjs.org/docs/integrating-with-other-libraries.html#embedding-react-in-a-backbone-view)

+## Local development

+To develop this library locally, run the following commands in the project root directory:

+1. `npm run watch`.
+The library will be automatically compiled in the background as you make changes.
+2. `npm link` and then follow the instructions to use the local version of this library in another project that uses `connect-backbone-to-react`.

+Run `npm test` to run the unit tests.

 ## License